INAV T-tail Layout Fixed-wing Tuning Guide

 Switch flight mode to ANGLE

-- When the aircraft rolls to the left, the left aileron moves down, and the right aileron moves up.
+- When the airplane rolls left, the left wing control surface moves downward, and the right wing control surface moves upward.

-- When the aircraft rolls to the right, the left aileron moves up, and the right aileron moves down.
+- When the airplane rolls right, the left wing control surface moves upward, and the right wing control surface moves downward.

-- When the aircraft pitches up, the elevator surface moves down.
+- When the airplane pitches upward, the elevator moves downward.

-- When the aircraft pitches down, the elevator surface moves up.
+- When the airplane pitches downward, the elevator moves upward.

 Switch the flight mode to ACRO

-- When the aileron stick is pushed left, the left aileron moves up, and the right aileron moves down.
+- When the aileron stick is pushed left, the left wing control surface moves upward, and the right wing control surface moves downward.

-- When the aileron stick is pushed right, the left aileron moves down, and the right aileron moves up.
+- When the aileron stick is pushed right, the left wing control surface moves downward, and the right wing control surface moves upward.

-- When the elevator stick is pushed up, the elevator surface moves down.
+- When pulling back on the elevator stick, the elevator control surface moves downward.

-- When the elevator stick is pushed down, the elevator surface moves up.
+- When pushing forward on the elevator stick, the elevator control surface moves upward.

-- When the rudder stick is pushed to the left, the rudder surface moves left.
+- When moving the rudder stick left, the rudder control surface moves to the left.

-- When the rudder stick is pushed to the right, the rudder surface moves right.
+- When moving the rudder stick right, the rudder control surface moves to the right.

 For example, if you tilt the aircraft to the left while in stabilized mode, the control surfaces should attempt to level the aircraft.In this case, the left aileron should move down and the right aileron should move up.If the left aileron moves in the opposite direction, you can fix it by reversing SERVO1.

-For example, on an EdgeTX transmitter, navigate to MDL → INPUT and set the Weight value to -100 to reverse the manual input direction.
+Using an EdgeTX radio system as an example, navigate to MDL → INPUT and set the "Weight" value to -100 to invert manual feedback.

 4.3.3 GPS Installation and Setup